261-5112-00L Advanced Approaches for Population Scale Compressive Genomics (Autumn 2019)

 3) Data structures supporting encryption and data privacy.
 As an extension to data structures discussed in the earlier topics, this will include secure indexing using homomorphic encryption as well as design for secure storage and distribution of data.

 Data Structures & Algorithms

-For the student seminar on December 12th, the list of suggested papers can be found here.
+The list of papers available for presentation at the student seminar slot on December 11th can be found here.